Sunday, April 25, 2021

 Boracay's Environmentally Conscious Tourism

-Boracay Island in the Philippines is one of the top tourist destinations and remains one of the top beaches in the world.
+Boracay Island in the Philippines is a mesmerizing paradise.
+It stands as one of the top tourist destinations and continues to be hailed as one of the world's most stunning beaches.

 For years, big businesses like hotels have deceived tourists and guests by providing reading material explaining the algae that make the shoreline dark green and unsightly.
 I can't believe how they disseminate disinformation by making it appear to be a natural occurrence.

 The president called it a cesspool, and that observation is very evident.
-Then he ordered a 6-month closure of the island.
+Then, he ordered a 6-month closure of the island.
 That move was a big sacrifice for the thousands of businesses and island workers and the number of affected tourists.
 The projected billions of pesos lost for the island's tourism paved the way to pursue its rehabilitation for intended revitalization.

 ©️ 2021 Del Cusay